A passive, non-electrical system designed to support cleaner and more complete combustion.

 - Physical interaction with fuel flow

-- Influence on molecular aggregation
+- Influence on molecular aggregation via far-infrared emission

-- Support for stable combustion
+- Support for stable, complete combustion

 - Kinetic energy optimization